-Five Central American countries and Mexico inked an agreement last week that will help thousands of stranded Cuban immigrants
+Five Central American countries and Mexico ink a deal to help Cuban immigrants

 The group of Cubans, about 8,000 at the latest estimate, had been stuck in Costa Rica for weeks after Nicaragua closed its borders to them.

 Now a group of Central American countries say the Cubans will be flown to El Salvador, then transported on buses to Mexico.
 Then they’ll have a chance to cross into the United States.